aaltsys/doc-develop/resources/07_operators.rst

    #.
 Lexicographical sort order for ``test`` or ``[`` construct is ASCII;
       for ``[[`` construct the ordering is determined using the current locale.
    #.
 Construct ``[[`` uses ``==``, ``!=``, and ``=~`` to match by pattern, with
       the pattern on the right.
-See Bash documentation for pattern description.
+See :ref:`glob`.

 .. _compare-math: